zama-ai/concrete/docs/dev/compilation/FHEDialect.md

 Cast an unsigned integer to a boolean

-Cast an unsigned integer to a boolean.

-The input must necessarily be of width 1 or 2.
-2 being the current representation of an encrypted boolean, leaving one bit for the carry.
+The input must be of width one or two.
+Two being the current representation of an encrypted boolean, leaving one bit for the carry.

 Examples: